 Our friends over at DelegateDigest.org have created a quiz specifically for the Utah Republican Party Platform, you can access it here, and see if the Republican Party is right for you!

-To change your political partyaffiliation you are required to submit a new voter registrationapplication.
-Please include yourprevious voter information and indicate that you are changing your party affiliation to assist the county'seffort to maintain a current voter database.
+To change your political party affiliation you are required to submit a new voter registration application.
+Please include your previous voter information and indicate that you are changing your party affiliation to assist the county’s effort to maintain a current voter database.

 Utah’s caucus system encourages citizens to get involved in the candidate selection process at the neighborhood level.
 Neighbors come together at a precinct caucus meeting to select representatives (called delegates) from their own neighborhood who will represent them at their respective party’s yearly convention and decide which candidates will appear on the ballot.
-For more information see http://ironcountygop.org/utahs-caucus-system.
+For more information see https://ironcountygop.org/education

 A precinct delegate is someone who acts as a representative for their precinct or neighborhood.
 Delegates’ main responsibility is to attend their party convention once a year and vote on party platforms, officers and candidates on behalf of their precinct.
 Statewide, the Republican Party elects approximately 4000 delegates.

-To be eligible, you must live within theprecinct and be 18 years old by the November election.
+To be eligible, you must live within the precinct and be 18 years old by the November election.
 Also, at Republican precinct caucus meetings, you must be a registered Republican to be elected.

-Simply put, delegates are elected by theirneighbors at the > precinct caucus meeting.
-The number of available delegateslots per precinct varies but if more people are nominated than slots are available,then you will have competition and some nominees will have to be eliminated.
-Often times in these situations, thenominees will be asked to explain why they want to be elected.
+Simply put, delegates are elected by their neighbors at the precinct caucus meeting.
+The number of available delegate slots per precinct varies but if more people are nominated than slots are available,then you will have competition and some nominees will have to be eliminated.
+Often times in these situations, the nominees will be asked to explain why they want to be elected.

-- Check with the State Republican Party to find the location of your precinct’s caucusmeeting and the name of your precinct chair and vice chair, whom can help you with any questions.
+- Check with the State Republican Party to find the location of your precinct’s caucus meeting and the name of your precinct chair and vice chair, whom can help you with any questions.